 Heterochromatin and Euchromatin

-- Heterochromatin is defined as regions of the chromosome where the radial loops are tightly compacted.
+- Heterochromatin.
+Heterochromatin is defined as regions of the chromosome where the radial loops are tightly compacted.
 Most areas of heterochromatin either do not contain structural genes or the structural genes within these regions are not transcribed.
 There are two forms of heterochromatin:

 - Facultative heterochromatin.
 Facultative heterochromatin is a dynamic structure that can convert between the heterochromatin and euchromatin states.
 For example, when one of the two X chromosomes in female mammals is chosen to be inactivated during early embryogenesis, the X chromosome is converted from euchromatin to heterochromatin (see below).
-The heterochromatin form of the X chromosome is called a Barr body.
+The heterochromatin form of the X chromosome is the Barr body.
 Further, each cell type in the body contains a unique pattern of facultative heterochromatin, meaning the distribution of facultative heterochromatin in a white blood cell is different from an epithelial cell.
-These differences in facultative heterochromatin ensure that each cell type transcribes a unique subset of genes.
+These differences in facultative heterochromatin ensure that each cell type transcribes a unique subset of structural genes.
 We will examine how changes in facultative heterochromatin influences gene activation in Parts 14 and 15.